ddmitov/perl-executing-browser/README.md

 ## Settings
 **Settings based on the existence of certain files and folders:**
-PEB is designed to run from any directory without setting anything beforehand and every file or directory that is checked during program startup is relative to the directory where the PEB binary file is located, further labeled as ``{PEB_binary_directory}``.
+PEB is designed to run from any directory without setting anything beforehand and every file or directory that is checked during program startup is relative to the directory where the PEB binary file is located.

 * **Name of the binary file:**
   The binary file of the browser, ``peb``, ``peb.app``, ``peb.dmg`` or ``peb.exe`` by default, can be renamed without restrictions.
 It can take the name of the PEB-based application it is going to run.
 No additional adjustments are necessary after renaming the binary.
 If log files are wanted, they will take the name of the binary file (without the filename extension), whatever the name may be.